jonnonz1/nz-statute-book/acts/public/1995/domestic-violence-act-1995.md

   (d)
   (e)
   (f) making provision for the determination of the amount of fees and expenses, including minimum and maximum amounts, payable in respect of professional services provided by lawyers appointed under section 81(1)(c), which fees and expenses may differ according to the complexity of the proceedings and the time spent, and according to whether or not professional services are to be provided in a specified number of proceedings during a specified period:
-  (g) prescribing the fees, travelling allowances, and expenses payable to persons called by the court under section 82; and prescribing the circumstances in which, and the extent (if any) to which, such fees, travelling allowances, and expenses are payable (in whole or in part) to persons to whom that section applies by virtue of section 42:
+  (g) prescribing the fees, travelling allowances, and expenses payable to persons called by the court under section 82; and prescribing the circumstances in which, and the extent (if any) to which, such fees, travelling allowances, and expenses are payable (in whole or in part) to persons to whom that section applies by virtue of section 51O or 51P:
   (h) providing for such other matters as are contemplated by or necessary for giving full effect to the provisions of this Act and for its due administration.

 **Saving**